Mhd24/CB_FDM_PalliativeCare/docs/README.md

 FDM Documents

-Contains all documentation for the <dataset> FDM.
+Contains all documentation for the Palliative care FDM.

 Contents:

-datadict/ - <dataset> FDM Data Dictionary files
+datadict/ - Palliaitive Care FDM Data Dictionary files and the Death certificate data dictionary files